adabru/lug-server/readme.md

 ## manual backup and restore

 A backup is automatically scheduled every day.
+They are stored in /home/www-backup .
 For a manual backup run

 ```sh
 # if you used the stack.yml you have to use